(Reading time: 25 minutes)

 This initial stage involves getting your congregation on the same page with regards to the gospel.
 Here is the chance to share the gospel in a comprehensive manner with those sitting in the pews who may not be believers.
 At the same time, this is the opportunity to rekindle in the hearts of mature believers excitement in the significance and power of the gospel message.
 (2 Peter 1:12-13)

 Familiarize yourself with the training course curriculum that you will use in your church.
-There are two options:
+There are three options:

-Begin by reading the course book (The Stranger on the Road to Emmaus or By This Name) to see how the gospel message is presented as a historical narrative, from creation to the cross.
+Begin by reading the course book (The Stranger on the Road to Emmaus, All that the Prophets have Spoken, or By This Name) to see how the gospel message is presented as a historical narrative, from creation to the cross.
 Then look through the corresponding leader’s guide to see how the course is run.

 Then familiarize yourself with the visual aids, video clips and workbook.
 These tools are designed to work together to provide a clear explanation of the gospel.

 Finally, select a co-leader and have him or her go through the curriculum as you did and prepare to lead the first course together.
 (See below for advice on running a course.)

 Another option for familiarizing yourself with this course would be to use GoodSeed TERM for Small Groups.

 Once you and your co-leader are familiar with the curriculum, organize the first course.
 Ideally, you should start with your church leadership.
 It’s crucial that the key leaders of the church understand the goal and the content of the curriculum.

 Once the church leadership understands the curriculum and the strategy, it’s time to multiply the effort among the congregation.
 What you want to do is get as many congregants to go through the course in as short a time as possible so as not to lose momentum.
 This is still a foundational discipleship step to train the church for evangelism.